 Edwin Golding, one of the founding members of the Hockessin Methodist Episcopal Church, reflecting in his old age on history, compared Alban Dalton to a “Christian archer, of the Methodist tribe, eye toward the future, weapon poised, arrow set and bow drawn at a venture for a shot in the name of his chief.”
 The path of that arrow has guided our congregation for 125 years as we have expanded from the little chapel on Main Street to one of the larger churches in the area.

 Each step of our growth has taken the efforts of many men and women as we built on the faith of the generations before us.
-Now in 2006, Alban Dalton’s arrow has led us through our sixth building expansion since 1881, where we have added much needed space for our Sunday school and music and educational ministries.
+In 2006, Alban Dalton’s arrow led us through our sixth building expansion since 1881, where we have added much needed space for our Sunday school and music and educational ministries.

-– Along with breaking ground for the new building, we “lock in” our county-approved plan and variances will position future congregations to expand with a larger building on the property when the need arises.
-Without the project it isn’t and our potential for growth in our ministry is limited.
+Without this project, the potential for growth in our ministry was limited, but we have now "locked in” a county-approved plan and variances that will allow future congregations to expand with a larger building on the property when the need arises.